 VOC Abatement with Fumes-to-Fuel Technology

 Climate Technologies is the exclusive distributor worldwide for the combined VOC abatement and power generation technology known as “Fumes-to-Fuel”.
-This technology can turn your air pollution abatement problems into an energy-producing asset.
+This technology can turn your air environmental abatement problems into an energy-producing asset.

 Volatile Organic Compounds (“VOC’s”) are produced or released in a wide variety of industrial and commercial processes.
 EPA regulations require that these compounds must be abated (reduced or eliminated) to mitigate their impact on human health and the environment.